 Gilding the Txakoli

-My Sherry buddy Chelsea of Isherryweek.com and I decided to head north to Donostia (San Sebastian), the land of Pintxos, Txakoli and crashing waves, to visit her family (Chelsea is half Spanish) and to meet up with Sansebastianfood.com to indulge in a fabulous Gastronomic Society Experience (extra special cooking class)
+My Sherry buddy Chelsea of sherryweek.com and I decided to head north to Donostia (San Sebastian), the land of Pintxos, Txakoli (pronounced cha-ko-lee) and crashing waves, to visit her family (Chelsea is half Spanish) and to meet up with Mimo to indulge in a fabulous Gastronomic Society Experience (extra special cooking class)

-Our good friend Casey (from Biznaga.com) provided us with a list of her favourite pintxo bars so it was straight into town and on with the education.
+Our good friend Casey provided us with a list of her favourite pintxo bars so we were straight into town and on with the education.

 I became over-excited knowing I was about to have a gourmet first and dragged poor Chelsea into the first bar we came to in Calle Agosto.